Pacers vs. Celtics Player Props Betting Odds

 |3PM

-- The 27.1 points Tatum has scored per game this season is 1.4 fewer than his prop total set for Saturday (28.5).

-- He has averaged the same number of rebounds as his prop bet total in Saturday's game (8.5).

-- Tatum's season-long assist average -- 4.5 per game -- is the exact same as Saturday's assist over/under.
+- Tatum's season-long assist average -- 4.5 per game -- is the exact same as Monday's assist over/under.

 Check out all the prop bet options FanDuel has to offer!